DigitalWarrior/piholeparser/RecentRunLogs/TopLevelScripts/29-Processing-Internal-Blacklists.md

 ____________________________________
 #
 ### Checking For Script Blacklist File.
 * Script Blacklist File not there, not removing.
-Mon Apr  8 00:20:18 MDT 2024
+Tue Apr  9 00:20:19 MDT 2024
 ### Pulling Domains From Individual Lists.
 122 In AlexaVoiceAssistant
 122 In BlogPostAds
-114 In Pandora
+122 In Pandora
 124 In Twitch
 122 In UserSubmitted
-604 To Blacklist
+612 To Blacklist
 ### Deduplicating Merged List.
-176 After Deduplicating Merged List.
+148 After Deduplicating Merged List.
 [Return To Repository](https://github.com/DigitalWarrior/piholeparser/)
 [Return To Main](https://github.com/DigitalWarrior/piholeparser/blob/master/RecentRunLogs/Mainlog.md)
 ____________________________________
 #
 ### Checking For Script Blacklist File.
-* Blacklist File removed Mon Apr  8 00:20:19 MDT 2024
+* Blacklist File removed Tue Apr  9 00:20:20 MDT 2024
 ### Pulling Domains From Individual Lists.
-122 In AlexaVoiceAssistant
+124 In AlexaVoiceAssistant
 122 In BlogPostAds
-114 In Pandora
+122 In Pandora
 124 In Twitch
 122 In UserSubmitted
-604 To Blacklist
+614 To Blacklist
 ### Deduplicating Merged List.
-176 After Deduplicating Merged List.
+148 After Deduplicating Merged List.
 [Return To Repository](https://github.com/DigitalWarrior/piholeparser/)
 [Return To Main](https://github.com/DigitalWarrior/piholeparser/blob/master/RecentRunLogs/Mainlog.md)
 ____________________________________
 #
 ### Checking For Script Blacklist File.
-* Blacklist File removed Mon Apr  8 00:20:19 MDT 2024
+* Blacklist File removed Tue Apr  9 00:20:20 MDT 2024
 ### Pulling Domains From Individual Lists.
-122 In AlexaVoiceAssistant
+124 In AlexaVoiceAssistant
 122 In BlogPostAds
-114 In Pandora
+122 In Pandora
 124 In Twitch
 122 In UserSubmitted
-604 To Blacklist
+614 To Blacklist
 ### Deduplicating Merged List.
-176 After Deduplicating Merged List.
+148 After Deduplicating Merged List.